Thin-film Solar Cells

 Furthermore, WinGDOES can be programmed to identify certain desired conditions (e.g. GGI/CGI values or layer thickness) automatically.
 So measurements can be conducted quickly and effortlessly even by untrained operators.

-In summary, Glow Discharge Analyzers by Spectruma Analytik are the perfect instruments for fast and reliable measurements in research and production.
+In summary, Glow Discharge Analyzers by Spectruma Analytik are the perfect instruments for fast and reliable measurements of thin-film solar cells.

 For further information on the Glow Discharge Analyzers please follow the link.